bgallantgit3/forgeops-init/6.5/idm400b1/idm/README.md

 This sample demonstrates bidirectional synchronization between an LDAP directory and an OpenIDM repository.
 For documentation relating to this sample, see https://ea.forgerock.com/docs/idm/samples-guide/index.html#chap-sync-with-ldap-bidirectional

-I took this as the stating configuration base and added my provisioner files and sync.json --Blair